wintersteiger/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

 typedef struct oe_eeid_t_
 {
-    uint32_t hash_state[10]; /* internal state of the hash at the end of the enclave base image */ uint8_t sigstruct[1808]; /* complete sigstruct computed for the base image */ oe_enclave_size_settings_t size_settings; /* heap, stack and thread configuration for this instance */ uint64_t data_size;  /* size of application EEID */
-    uint64_t data_vaddr; /* location of application EEID */
-    uint8_t data[];      /* actual application EEID */
+    uint32_t hash_state[10]; /* internal state of the hash at the end of the enclave base image */ uint8_t sigstruct[1808]; /* complete sigstruct (or similar object for other TEE types) computed for the base image */ oe_enclave_size_settings_t size_settings; /* heap, stack and thread configuration for this instance */ uint64_t data_size;  /* size of application EEID */ uint64_t data_vaddr; /* location of application EEID in the image*/ uint8_t data[];      /* actual application EEID */
 } oe_eeid_t;
 ```

-Once an enclave has been started with EEID, it can use `oe_get_report` as usual to create quotes.
-The quote will not be verifiable by enclaves built with the Intel SDK.
+Once an enclave has been started with EEID, it can use `oe_get_report` as usual to create reports, except that those reports will not be verifiable by enclaves built with without EEID support, e.g. the Intel SGX SDK.
 However, enclaves built with OE can validate the report with `oe_verify_report` as usual, regardless of whether they themselve use EEID, as long as their version of OE supports EEID.

 Specification